Regdarim/addOne/README.md

 #origin

-In great detail Kahneman (btw. winner of the 2002 Nobel price in economics) outlines the two apparent systems of our mind, notably system 1 and 2.
+In great detail Kahneman (btw. winner of the 2002 Nobel prize in economics) outlines the two apparent systems of our mind, notably system 1 and 2.
 System 1 being the primal, quickly thinking part, which helps us recognize facial expressions, spatial dimensions, etc. and system 2 (the cognitive, deliberately thinking part)